- Date 8:00 AM Sunday 1 July 2018

 - Type Fire

-From 1 July 2018, Fire and Emergency New Zealand has taken over all responsibility for fire management.
+On 1 July 2018, Fire and Emergency New Zealand became responsible for all fire management.

 What does this mean for you?

 Fire permits are no longer administered by Marlborough District Council.

 - To check the current fire season status; or

 - To see if you need a fire permit; or